 - engineering mechanics

-Matching is to make sure Automotive Engineering is the right choice for you.
-Part of this is a Skype interview.
-You don't need to sign up for this.
-Just apply for the program.
-After that we contact you with the details.
+Matching is to make sure Automotive Engineering at HAN is the right choice for you.
+How does it work?
+Apply for the program.
+After that we contact you about an online interview.
 After the interview we email you with 1 of 3 possible matching results: